 Last year Travelsupermarket.com ran a photo competition where bloggers were asked to submit their favourite photos from around the world that captured the colours blue, yellow, green, red and white.
 I loved searching through my old photos and reliving travel memories as I put together my entry for last year, so was pleased to see that they’re running the competition again, with great prizes which include £3000 worth of holiday vouchers.
-I was nominated by Suzanne, aka The Travel Bunny, and have picked out some of my most colourful photos from the last 12 months of travels, covering France, Portugal and Jordan.
+For my entry I’ve picked out some of my most colourful photos from the last 12 months of travels, featuring destinations in France, Portugal and Jordan.

 This ornate blue and white tiling wouldn’t look out of place gracing the walls of a museum, church or palace.
 But its setting actually a bit less glamorous – a train station in Porto.
 These painted ceramic azulejo tiles are found all over Portugal but these are some of the finest.
 They were painted by famous azulejo painter Jorge Colaço and over 20,000 individual tiles make up elaborate scenes of battles, coronations and other events in Portugal’s history.
 Not a bad backdrop to start or finish your journey.

 Although a lot of Parisians leave the city in August and head to the coast, you don’t have to choose between the city and the beach.
 For four weeks each summer a stretch of the banks of the River Seine is turned into an urban beach for the Paris Plages event.
 There are parasols and loungers, sand sculptures, pools and water spray fountains to cool off in, boules pitches, playgrounds and beach cafés.
 Or you can just lay out on the golden sand and catch some sun like these people last summer.